The best 5 trading advice that you will ever need to read and follow to become successful in market.

 1. Book Profit

-Market is a lot different than just a mathematical formulae.
-A +10% and -10% swing means you don’t actually be at no profit no loss scenario but you loose.
-This may sound very strange but reality has traditionally been very strange.
+The market is a lot different than just a mathematical formula.
+For example, a +10% and -10% swing means you don’t be at a no profit, no loss scenario, but you lose.
+Reality has traditionally been bizarre.

 Let us do some calculations: